Overview of Japan’s cruise ship ports.

 Most people in Japan need not travel far to get to the nearest departure port.
 If you’re already in Japan, there’s usually no need to lodge at the port city the night before unless you’re really faraway.
 The cruise departure time is typically in the late afternoon.
 You should have enough time to get there on the same day.

-Japan’s popular ports of call
+Japan’s popular ports of call as of 2019

 In 2019, out of 142 Japanese ports visited by Japanese and international cruise ships, the most popular ports of call were as follows (in order of popularity):